Belews Lake Sprint Triathlon

 - Swim Times: All participants must submit a 100 yard swim time for seeding purposes.
 Being a open water swim with a staggered start, participants are seeded from fastest to slowest.
 It is in your best interest to submit an accurate 100 yard “pace” time for your swim.
 In other words, don’t submit your fastest 100 yard swim time, submit a 100 yard time that represents what you’ll do on race day over the event distance.
 By seeding yourself properly, you’ll end up swimming near people who swim the same pace as you.
 This will reduce the number of people who you will need to pass or the number of people who will be passing you.
 If you need to change your swim time, simply send an e-mail to Benji at email@example.com

 - Seeding Order: All participants will be sorted by the submitted 100-yard swim time.
 Any athlete who registers at packet pick-up will be seeded AFTER the last pre-registered athlete begins.
 We will give a 4-5 minute break between the last pre-registered athlete and the first on-site registered athlete.
-Given this swim is in open water, participants who register on site will begin in order of sign up.
+Because this event is in open water, on site registrations will go off in order of sign up.

 A couple hints to guide you with your swim time if this is your first time doing this:

 50-80 SECONDS – (0:50 – 1:20): Super Fast (In contention to win the race and you swim competitively)